 ➤ Reduce costs

 As the term suggests, staff augmentation is an outsourcing model that organizations use to augment or extend their internal team.
 Companies can essentially pay for the skill sets they need when they need them by hiring out-of-house professionals on-demand.
-For example, you can extend your development team by contracting with a Frontend Developer with Data Visualization experience for four months instead of hiring someone on a full-time, permanent basis.
+For example, you can extend your software development team by contracting with a Frontend Developer with Data Visualization experience for four months instead of hiring someone on a full-time, permanent basis.

 While staff augmentation is a great way to expand quickly and enables teams with the flexibility of hiring on a short-term basis, this model can also be a long-term solution.
 Over 50% of our clients work with us for longer than six months, and some have been with us for close to ten years.